Sage-Bionetworks/BridgeDocs/_articles/mobile/filtering.md

         },
         "allOfGroups":["b","a"],
         "noneOfGroups":["c","d"],
-        "allOfSubstudyIds":[],
+        "allOfStudyIds":[],
-        "noneOfSubstudyIds":["sage"],
+        "noneOfStudyIds":["sage"],
         "type": "Criteria"
     },
     "type": "SomeFilterableObject"
 }
 ```

 In this example the iOS application would only see the object if it was a version between 3-22, while an Android application would see the object if it was version 10 or greater (no upper limit).
 The user would have to have data groups "a" and "b", and could not have data groups "c" and "d".
-Finally, the user would need to declare English as an accepted language, and they cannot be in the Sage Bionetworks (`sage`) substudy.
+Finally, the user would need to declare English as an accepted language, and they cannot be enrolled in the Sage Bionetworks (`sage`) study.

 ## From the client